BLOGS

-What is a channel strategy in marketing?
+Understanding the basics of a channel strategy in marketing

 A channel strategy is the process of choosing certain marketing channels to reach your target audience.
 These channels can include online platforms, retail stores, TV advertisements, and more.